v1c70rs-lab/Warpnet-Challenge/README.md

 ## Changes to the original Python program

-I made the following changes to the original Python application.
+The following changes did I made to the original Python application.

 1. **Password logging**
    - Removed password values from application logs.